alexcumplido/yoga-api/README.md

   {
     "id": 1,
     "category_name": "Core Yoga",
-    "category_description": "Engage your abdominal muscles with core yoga poses that build a strong and stable center like Boat Pose, Dolphin Pose and Side Plank Pose."
+    "category_description": "Engage your abdominal muscles with core yoga poses that build a strong and stable center like Boat Pose, Dolphin Pose and Side Plank Pose.", "poses": [ {...}, {...}, {...}, {...}, {...}]
   },
   {
     "id": 2,
     "category_name": "Seated Yoga",
     "category_description": " Yoga practice with seated poses that help you find better alignment, increase your flexibility, and relieve lower back pain and discomfort.
-Tone the belly, massage your internal organs, and relieve lower back pain in these seated yoga poses. "
+Tone the belly, massage your internal organs, and relieve lower back pain in these seated yoga poses. ", "poses": [ {...}, {...}, {...}, {...}, {...}]
   }
 ]
 ```